 Much like his compatriot Casey Stoner, Arthur honed his talents in state and then national competitions, debuting on the 125cc speedway scene at just nine years old.
-He continued to collect domestic titles all the way through the categories before a change of tact.
+He continued to collect domestic titles all the way through the categories before a change of tack.

 As Arthur cleaned up on his home scene, his delving into road racing brought an invitation to compete in the Red Bull MotoGP Rookies Cup in 2009.
 He stayed on the following season and finished 13th overall.